Jason Acimovic, Jarrod Goentzel

-Following the Ebola epidemic in West Africa, the HRL continued collaboration with ACCEL on a project funded by the Centers for Disease Control and Prevention to provide training and strengthen systems aimed at preventing future outbreaks and epidemics.
+Following the Ebola epidemic in West Africa, the MIT Humanitarian Supply Chain Lab continued collaboration with ACCEL on a project funded by the Centers for Disease Control and Prevention to provide training and strengthen systems aimed at preventing future outbreaks and epidemics.
 This project provided support for following activities: (1) assistance with managing international procurement of emergency care and infection protection and control supplies; (2) development of a training curriculum on inventory management and logistics management information systems (LMIS); (3) delivery of an initial and an enhanced training on inventory management and LMIS; (4) support for master trainers on implementation of LMIS and inventory management training; and, (5) development of pre-service training curriculum in supply chain management for the University of Liberia School of Pharmacy.

 Emily Gooding, Jarrod Goentzel, Maria Bassou, Marianne Jahre

 The recent Ebola outbreak in Liberia prompted a vast international response from various governments, NGOs, and UN organizations.
 This ad-hoc effort was confronted with a significant challenge when required to coordinate the personal protective equipment (PPE) necessary for response.
 The Outbreak and Epidemic PPE Standards Project tracks the evolution and dissemination of PPE standards throughout the Ebola crisis in Liberia, and identifies ways in which the standardization of medical response equipment can be improved for future outbreaks.